The Frograil Railfan Map Source

 As most railfans know, Rand-McNally does not include railroad lines on its otherwise excellent road maps.
 There is only one offering from R-M which is worthy of inclusion in the Railfan's Library, the spiral-bound Large Scale Road Atlas.
 When you plan a railfan vacation or excursion, you'll generally want to get a multi-state overview of where you're going and how to get there.
 This atlas is good for that, and the fact that it's spiral bound adds tremendously to the usefulness of the book.

-The Next Exit (TNE) is both a book and a website that tells you what services are available at each exit for every Interstate highway in the country.
+The Next Exit (TNE) is both a book, a website, and an app that tells you what services are available at each exit for every Interstate highway in the country.
 Going to need gas in 200 miles?
 TNE tells not only that gas is available at exit 215, it tells you what they are: Exxon, Racetrack, Sheetz, etc. Restaurants, Wal-Marts, motels, hospitals, and more are included.
 If you're taking a several-day railfan outing, you don't want to be without this book and this link.
-Note that use of the website requires paying for a one-year subscription to obtain a user login.
+Note that use of the website and app requires paying for a one-year subscription to obtain a user login.

 AnyPlaceAmerica.com offers topographic maps and photos of over 1.25 million water, land and man-made landmarks in the United States.
 Anyone can also search these points of interest by name or geo-location in addition to viewing images and maps.